Meritech Capital

 Series E in 2011

-Rally Software was a provider of on-demand life-cycle management solutions, catering to a diverse range of industries, including finance, healthcare, education, and engineering.
-The company offered a variety of tools for program, project, requirements, test, defect, and product management, as well as support and community management.
-These solutions enabled organizations to streamline their development processes, enhance product quality, and foster collaboration among teams and departments.
-Rally Software was acquired by CA Technologies in July 2015.
+Rally Software Development was a provider of on-demand life-cycle management solutions, catering to a diverse array of industries including finance, healthcare, education, retail, and engineering.
+The company specialized in offering tools for program, project, requirements, test, defect, product, support, and community management.
+These solutions aimed to help organizations streamline their development processes, enhance product quality, and foster collaboration across various teams and departments.
+Rally Software's innovative approach enabled clients to shorten development cycles and improve operational efficiency.
+The company was acquired by CA Technologies on July 8, 2015.

 Box